 If, at any point in the process you have questions or concerns you may contact Customer Services at 888-482-8269.

 What is a grievance and when should I file a grievance?

 A grievance is an action a consumer can file regarding a concern, question or complaint about services provided by their mental health or substance abuse service provider.
 A person can file a grievance at anytime about any matter.
 Someone else, such as a provider can file a grievance on behalf of a consumer as long as they have written consent from the consumer.

 To file a grievance call Customer Service at 888-482-8269.

-Once a grievance is filed the consumer will receive an acknowledgement letter within 5 days and a letter telling you the outcome of your grievance in no more than 60 days.
-An individual can request an expedited (fast) resolution if they believe waiting the standard 60 days would cause serious harm.
-Any person who receives Medicaid and receives a Disposition letter past the 60 days will have the right to file for a State hearing as noted below.
+Once a grievance is filed the consumer will receive an acknowledgement letter within 5 days and a letter telling you the outcome of your grievance in no more than 90 calendar days if you have Medicaid/HMP or 60 calendar days if you do not have Medicaid/HMP.
+Any person who receives Medicaid/HMP and receives a Disposition letter past the 90 days will have the right to file for a State hearing as noted below.

 What is a State Fair Hearing?

 A hearing provided by a state level administrative law judge when a decision has been made to deny, reduce, suspend or terminate services for a person who has Medicaid.

 How do I request a State Fair Hearing?